 - Their goals are not realistic

-The key to successful goal setting is to get crystal clear on exactly what you want to achieve.
+The key to setting SMART objectives is to get crystal clear on exactly what you want to achieve.

-When goal setting ensure that the goal is achievable but exciting enough to motivate you to take action on achieving your goal.
+When setting SMART targets, ensure that the goal is achievable but exciting enough to motivate you to take action on achieving your goal.

 Write the goal down to make it feel tangible.

-Long-term and short-term SMART goals are essential for every aspect of your small business as they help you get greater clarity and focus on exactly what you want to achieve in your business now and in the future.
+Setting both long-term SMART goals and short-term SMART goals are essential for every aspect of your business and life as they help you get greater clarity and focus on exactly what you want to achieve now and in the future.

 In my article Goal Setting: An 8 step process for achieving your goals I went into the importance of smart goal setting in greater detail.